What was Bill Paxton's Net Worth and Salary?

 Early Life

 Bill was raised in a Roman Catholic household alongside his siblings.
-He was present when the late John F. Kennedy came out of Hotel Texas, just hours before he was assassinated.
+He was present when the late John F. Kennedy came out of Hotel Texas just hours before he was assassinated.
 He can be seen as a child in a famous photograph of a crowd gathered outside of the hotel.
 The incident obviously left a strong impression on the boy, as Paxton would later co-produce a film about the assassination.

 After graduating from high school in Fort Worth in 1973, Bill studied at Richmond College in England.
 During this period, he teamed up with his friends to make Super 8 short films.
 They also built their own sets for these films.
 Intent on pursuing a career in film, Paxton relocated to Los Angeles and worked in various props and art departments.
-During this period, he applied to a number of film schools in California as a director, but was rejected by every single one.
+During this period, he applied to a number of film schools in California as a director but was rejected by every single one.
 Eventually, Paxton shifted his attention towards acting instead.

 Career

 One of Paxton's earliest roles was in "The Terminator," in which he can be seen as a "punk."
-After another minor role in "Streets of Fire," he gained more prominence with a more central ole in "Weird Science."
+After another minor role in "Streets of Fire," he gained more prominence with a more central role in "Weird Science."
 In the film, Bill plays the older brother of the lead character.
 One year later, he gained another memorable role in "Aliens," playing Private William Hudson of the United States Colonial Marines.

 During this time, he continued to pursue a filmmaking career.
 He created short films like "Fish Heads," which aired on "Saturday Night Live" during the early 80s.
 He also appeared in a music video for one of Pat Benatar's songs.
 Music was obviously a priority for Paxton during this period, as he created a new wave band with a friend called Martini Ranch.
 The group released their one and only album in 1988, entitled "Holy Cow."